 This strawberry bundt cake is moist, fragrant and delicious.
 It's perfect for adding a little brightness into a cold day.
 Share it with friends or family, or keep it for yourself.
 There's no judgement this time of year but whatever you do, enjoy.

-- 6tbsp/90g unsalted butter, cold, cut into small chunks
+- 6 tablespoon unsalted butter 90g, cold, cut into small chunks

 - 3 eggs